108anup/cegis/README.md

 2. Counter example repeats.
 The generator already should have checked the counter example.
 But it seems like it did not.
 This will happen if the generator does not know the counter example properly.

+    If views differ then, the definitions are perhaps not setup properly.

-E.g., if there are extra variables that generator can exploit to satisfy specificaion.
+    If no views differ then perhaps: there are extra variables that generator can exploit to satisfy specificaion.

 3. Known solution removed from search space.
 You know a solution should work,